videome/AliyunOSSFS/README.md

 #### Run it

     build/install/AliyunOSSFS/bin/AliyunOSSFS -i <access id of your OSS> -k <access key of your OSS> -e <endpoint of your OSS> -b <the bucket in your OSS> -m <location of mountpoint>

+or you can specify the credential file of Aliyun OSS for better security.
+By default, AliyunOSSFS will use the credential file(~/.aliyuncli/osscredentials) created by [Aliyun Offical CLI][Aliyun-cli].

+	build/install/AliyunOSSFS/bin/AliyunOSSFS -f <credential file location> -b <the bucket in your OSS> -m <location of mountpoint>

 #### Test it
 	./gradlew -Doss-key=<access id of your OSS> -Doss-secret=<access key of your OSS> -Doss-endpoint=http://oss-cn-beijing.aliyuncs.com test